eliasdorneles/usolitaire/README.rst

 Play solitaire in your terminal.

-Point and click to move cards.
+Point and click to move cards, or use the keyboard shortcuts.

 Install with: